Bootstraps Need Boots

 One Tory’s Lonely Fight to End Poverty in Canada

 For more than four decades, Hugh Segal has been one of the leading voices of progressive conservatism in Canada.
-A self-described Red Tory warrior who disdained “boot strap” approaches to poverty, he has worked tirelessly to bring about policies that support the most economically vulnerable in society.
+A self-described Red Tory warrior who disdains “bootstrap” approaches to poverty, he has worked tirelessly to bring about policies that support the most economically vulnerable in society.
 Central to his life's work has been the championing of a basic annual income for all Canadians.

 Why would a lifelong Tory support something so radical?
 In this revealing memoir, Segal shares how his life and experiences brought him to this most unlikely of places.
-He traces a trajectory from his childhood in a Jewish immigrant family in a working-class neighborhood in Montreal to the heights of Canadian politics.
-He recounts how the events during his formative years made him aware of the blighting effects of poverty, and how connections with people like his grandfather Ben Segal, a Russian immigrant and union organizer, Prime Minister John Diefenbaker, and folksinger Joan Baez shaped his worldview.
+He recalls a childhood growing up in a poor immigrant family in working-class Montreal and how the events during his formative years made him aware of the blighting effects of poverty.
+He also recollects how connections with people like his grandfather Ben Segal, a Russian immigrant and union organizer, Prime Minister John Diefenbaker, and folksinger Joan Baez shaped his worldview.

 This book is must-read for those who want to find better ways of reducing poverty’s serious effects on people, families, and communities.
 Readers will be drawn to the author’s passionate, often confessional, narrative about his life-long commitment to poverty abatement and the importance of not looking away from those in need.

 Hugh Segal writes as he speaks – with eloquence, passion, and conviction.
 His belief that conservatism is about broadening the mainstream, not preserving privilege, and his portrayal of the case for basic income in that context, makes Segal's intervention into the basic income debate genuinely distinct and valuable.